 What to Order:

-The menu is organised by starters, mains and desserts.
+The menu is organized by starters, mains, and desserts.
 I always suggest going with someone else so that you can order the entire menu to share and taste everything.
-The mini house-baked pitas with house labneh dressed with za’atar spice is legendary.
+The mini house-baked pitas with house labneh dressed with za’atar spice are legendary.
 The sesame miso cookies are too.
 Everything in-between is seasonal fish, poultry and vegetables are delicious and change nearly every day.

-Reservations are a must.
+Advance reservations are a must, especially on Monday.
 Call before/after lunch service.